 How Can I Speed Up the Disability and Review Process?

-What if My Application was Denied?
+What if Your Application Was Denied?

 Applications can be denied for something as simple as a small error.
 The Social Security Administration may also need more evidence to support your condition.
 After being denied, you have 60 days from the date of the denial to file an appeal.

-Call Farmer & Morris Law, PLLC, Today
+Call Farmer & Morris Law, PLLC Today

 Our Social Security Disability attorneys will be by your side during the application process to get Social Security Disability benefits.
-Call Farmer & Morris Law, PLLC today to review your case.
+Call Farmer & Morris Law, PLLC, today to review your case.